Alien Nation (TV series): Plot

 The series is set in the near future in the United States.
 In 1990, a flying saucer crashes in the Mojave Desert containing a race of extraterrestrials, the Tenctonese, escaping from slavery under a cruel Overseer race.
 They are humanoid but have certain anatomical differences and have been bred with greater physical strength and intelligence.
 These Newcomers, as they are called, are accepted as the latest immigrants to the US.
 The series explores issues around their integration into the multicultural society of the US.

-The storylines often are morality plays on the evils of racism and bigotry, using Newcomers as the discriminated minority.
-As fictional extraterrestrial immigrants, the Newcomers could stand in for social issues about various races, as well as sexual minorities such as gays and lesbians, and would invert the usual expectations.
-For instance, mid-way through the series, George becomes pregnant (the male of his species carrying the fetus for part of its gestation), and during much of the episode, dialog included lines like, "If you females had to feel the pain we males feel during pregnancy, there wouldn't be any babies."
-The series offers social commentary by illustrating what it means to be human and the often bizarre rituals we observe.
+The episode storylines are often morality plays on the evils of racism and bigotry, using Newcomers as the discriminated minority.

+As fictional extraterrestrial immigrants, the Newcomers were used as a stand-in for late 20th century social issues about such things as race and sexual minorities (such as gays and lesbians), and would modify the usual expectations.
+For instance, mid-way through the series, George becomes pregnant (the male of his species in the series bore the responsibility of carrying the fetus for part of its gestation), and during much of the episode, dialog included lines like, "If you females had to feel the pain we males feel during pregnancy, there wouldn't be any babies."
+The series offers social commentary by illustrating what it means to be human, and the often bizarre rituals we observe.